andersganander/word_hunt/README.md

 - #### CSS
     -  The site was tested with W3C CSS Validator, without any errors.

+- #### Javascript
+JSHint was used for validating the javascript code.
+When running it with the checkbox for New Javascript features (ES 6) checked it showed two warning, which were both fixed
+Missing semicolon
+Unused variable

 #### Accessibility
   The site was tested for accessibility with Ligthouse and got a high score